openclimatefix/cloudcasting-app/src/cloudcasting_inference/README.md

 It is possible to run the app locally by setting the required environment variables listed at the top of the [inference app](src/cloudcasting_inference/app.py), these should point to the relevant paths for loading satellite data and saving predicitons.

+You can then run the app using `uv run cloudcasting-inference`.s